 Meaning if you continue to feed your fears they will grow and become increasingly bigger and more daunting.
 And that’s exactly what most of us do.
 When we are fearful of something we keep thinking about it, Googling it, watching the news, joining in the gossip, and keeping it at the forefront of our mind.
 And it gets bigger and bigger and bigger.

 That’s why it’s important that when fear builds we pray.

-Turn off the tv, close Facebook, stop listening to the news, get rid of whatever is making that fear grow, and pray.
+Turn off the tv, close social media, stop listening to the news, get rid of whatever is making that fear grow, and pray.

 Not that all those other things aren’t important.
 They have their place.
-But when we let them run rampant it can lead us to great and deeper levels of fear and anxiety.
-So tune out so that you can tune in to God.
+But when we let them run rampant it can lead us to greater and deeper levels of fear and anxiety.
+So tune them out so that you can tune in to God.

 When fear grows, pray.

 Philip Yancey says, “Faith means trusting in advance what will only make sense in reverse.”